mayank1101/mayank1101/README.md

 </p>

-- 🔭 I’m currently working on **my masters thesis titled Medical Image Super Resolution**
+- 🔭 I’m currently working on **Machine Learning, Deep Learning, NLP, LLM's**
-- 🌱 I’m currently learning **computer vision and deep learning from various online platforms like Coursera, Udacity, DataCamp etc..**
+- 🌱 I’m currently learning **LLM and MLOps**
-- 🤝 I’m looking for help with **Deep Learning and NLP**
 - 👨‍💻 All of my projects are available at [https://github.com/mayank1101](https://github.com/mayank1101)
-- 💬 Ask me about **Algorithms, machine learning and deep learning**
+- 💬 Ask me about **Machine Learning, deep learning, NLP, Computer Vision and Software Development**
-- 📫 How to reach me **2019pcs0006@iitjammu.ac.in**
+- 📫 How to reach me **sharma.mayank.iitjammu@gmail.com**
-- 📄 Know about my experiences : [My Resume](https://drive.google.com/file/d/1jYY8Ww0_CYTZx2Yr5mvqzhJ6qJ023ANN/view?usp=share_link)
+- 📄 Know about my experiences : [My Updated Resume (August 2023)](https://drive.google.com/file/d/13phN-rcB3rDmnE_ivMTKdj120fmarjtZ/view?usp=sharing)
-- 👨‍🎓 About me, I am pure hardwork ➕ a little talent ➕ a little humor ➕ and a lot of neardyness ♾️ 🤓
+- 👨‍🎓 About me, I am pure hard work ➕ a little bit of talent ➕ a little humor ➕ and a lot of neardyness ♾️ 🤓
-- 🦻 You ask what I do in free time? 🤔 well, I am a fledling 🐥 bookworm 📚 🐛 😛 and I love sketching 🖍️ and painting 🖌️
+- 🦻 You ask what I do in my free time. 🤔 well, I am a fledgling 🐥 bookworm 📚 🐛 😛 and I love sketching 🖍️ and painting 🖌️

 &nbsp;
 <!--